How to Extract Followers from Any Twitter Account for Lead Gen

 - Track response rates by source account

-- Extract from new accounts based on what's working
+- Extract from new accounts based on what is working

 - Continuously refine your ICP based on closed deals